DrBeef/JKXR/README.md

 ----
 Download the PCVR installers from the release page and use them to install to the game location.

+### OpenXR runtimes information for PCVR Headsets

+We recommend the following combinations to get the optimal experience while playing JKXR on PCVR:

+**Valve Index** -> Via SteamVR (SteamVR OpenXR Runtime) -> This will be standard for Valve Index Users

+**HTC Vive** -> Via SteamVR (SteamVR OpenXR Runtime) -> This will be standard for Valve Index Users

+**Meta Headsets** -> Link / Airlink (Oculus OpenXR Runtime) -> Make sure this is set via the Oculus desktop app Settings->General->OpenXR Runtime

+**Pimax** -> Currently unplayable.
+We have been in discussions with Pimax and there is a new PimaxPlay that fixes the issues (upside down screens).
+When released the game must be played via unofficial PimaxXR OpenXR runtime (https://github.com/mbucchia/Pimax-OpenXR).
+Do not play via SteamVR OpenXR runtime

+**Pico** - Our honest option is the best version on Pico is the standalone version on Sidequest.
+If you are determined to use PCVR, the only working option is via Virtual Desktop.
+Ensure you have set SteamVR as the OpenXR Runtime in the Virtual Desktop Streamer app (see picture)

+Do not play via Streaming Assistant / VDXR

 ## Copying the Full Game files to your Meta Quest / Pico